A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: A Differentially Private Analysis of the TopDown Algorithm

-The TDA, summarized in Algorithm~\ref{algoTDA}, was run twice for the 2020 Census -- once to produce the PL file and then a second time for the DHC file.
-It is a two step procedure: The first step (called the ``measurement phase'' in \citet{abowd2022topdown}) produces the NMF $\bm T_p(\xd_p)$ and $\Th(\xdh)$.
-Here $\xd_p$ and $\xdh$ denote the representations of the Census Edited File at the person and household levels respectively.
-The NMF are privacy-enhanced versions of tabular summaries $\bm Q_p(\xd_p)$, at the person level, and $\Qh(\xdh)$, at the household level, respectively.
+The TDA, summarized in Algorithm~\ref{algoTDA}, was run twice for the 2020 Census---once to produce the PL and then a second time for the DHC.
+The PLBs associated with releasing these files are given in Table~\ref{tab:budgets_2020}.
+It is a two-step procedure: The first step (called the ``measurement phase'' in \citeauthor{abowd2022topdown}, \citeyear{abowd2022topdown}) produces the NMF $\bm T_p(\xd_p)$ and $\Th(\xdh)$.
+Here $\xd_p$ and $\xdh$ denote the representations of the CEF at the person and household levels, respectively.
+The NMF are noisy versions of tabular summaries $\bm Q_p(\xd_p)$, at the person level, and $\Qh(\xdh)$, at the household level, respectively.
 (In this section, we will include group quarters as households for the purposes of conciseness.)
-The tabular summaries $\bm Q_p(\xd_p)$ and $\Qh(\Xh)$ are different for the PL and DHC files, but, roughly, they are the statistics (without privacy noise) that the US Census Bureau would like to include in each of these files.
-For example, when releasing the PL file, $\Qp(\Xp)$ and $\Qh(\Xh)$ are the statistics in this file, but aggregated directly from the Census microdata without any privacy protection.
-(However, to improve accuracy, the USCB adds some additional statistics to $\Qp(\xd_p)$ and $\Qh(\xdh)$ which do not appear in the PL file.)
+The tabular summaries $\bm Q_p(\xd_p)$ and $\Qh(\Xh)$ are different for the PL and the DHC, but, roughly, they are the raw statistics that the USCB would like to include in each of these files.
+For example, when releasing the PL, $\Qp(\Xp)$ and $\Qh(\Xh)$ are the statistics in this file, but aggregated directly from the census microdata without any noise.
+(However, to improve accuracy, the bureau adds some additional statistics to $\Qp(\xd_p)$ and $\Qh(\xdh)$, which do not appear in the PL.)
 Discrete Gaussian noise is added to $\bm Q_p(\xd_p)$ and $\Qh(\xdh)$ to produce the NMFs $\bm T_p(\xd_p)$ and $\Th(\xdh)$.

-In the second step (called the ``estimation phase'' in \citet{abowd2022topdown}), the PPMF $\Zp$ and $\Zh$ are produced by solving a complex optimisation problem.
-(The PPMF is also called the Microdata Detail File by \citet{abowd2022topdown}.)
-The PPMF $\Zp$ and $\Zh$ agree with the Census Edited File $\Xp, \Xh$ on the invariants $\cTDA$.
-In addition, the PPMF $\Zp$ and $\Zh$ for the DHC are consistent with related statistics in the PL file \citep{uscensusbureauFactsheetDisclosureAvoidance2023}.
-To enforce this consistency, the PL file $\bm P$ is passed as input into the TDA when producing the DHC and a constraint $\bm H(\Zp, \Zh) = \bm P$ is added to the optimization problem.
-(The input $\bm P$ is not used by the TDA in producing the PL file.)
+In the second step (called the ``estimation phase'' in \citeauthor{abowd2022topdown}, \citeyear{abowd2022topdown}), the PPMF $\Zp$ and $\Zh$ are produced by solving a complex optimization problem.
+(The PPMF is also called the Microdata Detail File by \citeauthor{abowd2022topdown}, \citeyear{abowd2022topdown}.)
+The PPMF $\Zp$ and $\Zh$ agree with the CEF $\Xp, \Xh$ on the invariants $\cTDA$.
+In addition, the PPMF $\Zp$ and $\Zh$ for the DHC are consistent with related statistics in the PL \citep{uscensusbureauFactsheetDisclosureAvoidance2023}.
+To enforce this consistency, the PL $\bm P$ is passed as input into the TDA when producing the DHC and a constraint $\bm H(\Zp, \Zh) = \bm P$ is added to the optimization problem.
+(The input $\bm P$ is not used by the TDA in producing the PL.)